-The Australian Government recently introduced the Job Ready Graduates (JRG) Package legislation.
-This legislation changes the conditions you need to meet to receive Australian Government support during your studies (such as Commonwealth Supported Place (CSP) and Higher Education Loan Program loans (HELP).
+The Australian Government has introduced the Job Ready Graduates (JRG) Package legislation.
+This legislation dictates conditions you need to meet to receive Australian Government support during your studies (such as Commonwealth Supported Place (CSP) and Higher Education Loan Program loans (HELP).

 All Australian universities are impacted by this legislation in a number of ways and we want to take this opportunity to explain the implications for you and your studies.